 #2: Rocking to get Sharp Focus

-I often find myself photographing underwater while diving where it is incredibly difficult to get sharp focus on a small subject.
+Often, I find myself photographing underwater while diving.
+It is incredibly difficult to get sharp focus on a small subject while underwater.
 I learned this valuable focusing technique for macro photography when the subject and the photographer are both moving:

 - Put your camera in high speed shooting mode so that you can take multiple images while holding down the shutter button.

 - Using the manual focus ring of your Lensbaby, focus on the part of your subject that is the closest to the camera.